Frequently asked questions: new starters and returning students

 • If you need to do anything, it will be listed on ‘Your To-Do List.’

-If you’re unable to access your SFE account online or are unsure about what you need to do next, please contact SFE by telephoning: 0300 100 0607.
+If you are unable to access your SFE account online, or are unsure about what you need to do next, please contact SFE by telephoning: 0300 100 0607.

-If you have contacted SFE and there are things you’re unsure of, please book a 30-minute Money Doctor appointment with us.
+If you have contacted SFE and there are things you are unsure of, please book a 30-minute Money Doctor appointment with us.

-5. There’s a delay with my student funding - can you contact SFE for me?
+7. My student funding is delayed, can you contact SFE for me?

-We can call SFE with you during an appointment.
+We can call SFE with you during a face-to-face appointment.
 Please book a 30-minute Money Doctor appointment with us, so that we can find out what’s causing the delay and how long it will take to sort the problem out.

-If you’re unable to attend an appointment, you can set-up consent-to-share so that we can telephone SFE on your behalf.
+If you are unable to attend an appointment, you can set up consent-to-share so that we can telephone SFE on your behalf.

 • Name of university: De Montfort University